pyccel/pyccel/tutorial/ndarrays.md

 ## Pyccel ndarrays ##

-Pyccel uses the same implementation as Numpy ndarrays with some rules due to the difference between the host language (Python) "dynamically typed / internal garbage collector" and the target languages such as C and Fortran which are statically typed languages and don't have a garbage collector.
+Pyccel uses the same implementation as NumPy ndarrays with some rules due to the difference between the host language (Python) "dynamically typed / internal garbage collector" and the target languages such as C and Fortran which are statically typed languages and don't have a garbage collector.

 Below we will show some rules that Pyccel has set to handles those differences.